 Analytics: Personalization Beats Generalization

 For community banks and credit unions, the next couple of decades will present substantial challenges.
-A Filene Institute report titled “The Credit Union of the Twenty-First Century” identifies several of those challenges, from the increasingly precarious nature of employment — and the corresponding difficulty of financial planning — to simultaneously meeting the needs of both young and old customers.
+A Filene Institute report titled “The Credit Union of the Twenty-First Century” identifies several of those challenges, from the increasingly precarious nature of employment — and the corresponding difficulty of financial planning — to simultaneously meeting the needs of both young and old users.

 Your institution’s ability to meet those challenges will be largely driven by technology.
-As the Filene report notes, credit unions that harness artificial intelligence (AI), machine learning and predictive analytics will be able to use those technologies to streamline operations and enhance proactive outreach to members.
-Without a sound digital platform, it would be nearly impossible to create personalized, meaningful offerings for all members in all generations.
+As the Filene report notes, credit unions that harness artificial intelligence (AI), machine learning and predictive analytics will be able to use those technologies to streamline operations and enhance proactive outreach to consumers.
+Without a sound digital platform, it would be nearly impossible to create personalized, meaningful offerings for all users in all generations.
 With such a platform, it quickly becomes routine.

 With every transaction, and every interaction with your app or website, your software should be building a tightly focused profile of each member.
 With that information to draw on, you won’t have to guess whether they’re Gen Z or Gen X, pioneers or skeptics — their own activity will tell you what their needs are; you’ll simply need the predictive tools to analyze the data, and then offer services and products to meet those needs.

 The success of your intergenerational outreach doesn’t depend entirely on your digital banking platform, but the tools provided by the right platform can have a substantial impact.
 Lumin Digital is designed and built from the ground up to be that kind of platform.